Rates for Quebec’s prescription drug insurance plan for 2021

 The RAMQ is reversing the increase in co-insurance.
 Based on the mechanisms used to determine the rates, the RAMQ should have increased the co-insurance to 40%.
 Instead, it decided to use a rate of 35%.
 This decrease will offset the increase in the maximum annual premium and the monthly deductible, which will mitigate the financial impact for plan members as of January 1, 2021.
 An improvement in the plan’s perceived value should appeal to members, for whom the primary rate taken into consideration remains the co-insurance.

 - The annual premium is the amount paid by an adult when income tax returns are filed in order to be covered by the public plan.

 - The deductible is a fixed amount that constitutes the first portion of the cost that an adult must pay when purchasing covered drugs.

-- The copayment is the portion of the drug costs in excess of the deductible that an adult must pay.
+- The co-insurance is the portion of the drug costs in excess of the deductible that an adult must pay.

 - The maximum contribution is the maximum amount that an adult is required to pay per month and per year to obtain drugs covered by the public plan.
-This contribution includes the deductible and the copayment.
+This contribution includes the deductible and the portion of the co-insurance.

-Because private group insurance plans do not typically apply the same rates or set of cost control measures as the public plan, we do not anticipate a significant financial impact on private plans.
-However, plans that apply the same rates as those used by Quebec’s public drug plan may benefit from a slight reduction in costs.
+Because private group insurance plans do not typically apply the same rates or set of cost control measures as the public plan, no significant financial impact on private plans is expected.
+However, plans that apply the same rates as those used by Quebec’s public drug plan may benefit from a slight increase in costs.

 For more information on this subject, please contact a Normandin Beaudry consultant.